by Gabe Beita Kiser

 The M40i model is vastly similar but includes upgrades like BMW's brilliant 382 hp 3.0-liter turbo engine, M Sport brakes and adaptive suspension, Shadowline exterior trim, aerodynamic body kit, an aluminum hood, and standard SiriusXM.
 A heated steering wheel also features.
 Vernasca leather, heated seats, and a parking assistant are optional extras.

 The Z4 is available with numerous add-ons, one of the most popular of which will be the Driving Assistance package.
-This suite costs $500 and adds blind-spot monitoring with rear cross-traffic alert and lane departure warning.
+This suite adds $500 to the BMW Z4's cost and includes blind-spot monitoring with rear cross-traffic alert and lane departure warning.
 You also get speed limit info added to the navigation system.
 The $2,450 Track Handling package is standard on M40i models and features, M Sport brakes, adaptive suspension, and an M Sport rear differential.
 However, if you want this on the Z4 30i, this package requires you to tick the M Sport option - which consists of styling upgrades, an M Sport steering wheel, and M Sport suspension - for $2,950.
 Park sensors front and rear can be added for $200, while remote start and heated seats can be specced for $300 and $500 respectively.
 Ambient lighting is another standalone option at $250 and together with the $1,450 Convenience package unlocks access to leather upholstery.

 The BMW Z4 and Toyota Supra are mechanically identical, with very similar interiors too.
 Both share the B58 engine - at least when the Z4 is an M40i model - but in different states of tune that give each car a unique character.
 The Z4's interior, drive, and styling feel far more luxury-oriented with a performance bias, whereas the Supra feels slightly less premium and looks far more cartoonish.
 Many will bemoan the fact that the Supra costs $50k, but as standard with the M40i's motor - albeit with around 50 hp less - it's a performance bargain, as that kind of money only gets you a base Z4.
 The Supra is slightly less compliant and more of a racer, with the Z4 being easier to live with every day.
 Essentially, both appeal to different people, but for an all-rounder with money not being an object, the Z4 is better.
 As a surprisingly cost-effective modern-day icon, the Supra is also a great choice - it just depends on what you want from your sports car.